shujakhalid19/Chatapp/README.md

 Join our [discord server](https://discord.gg/PFqtwbVXMK)

 A simple react native chat app design built using expo react native.
-This example was put together by me with intend to educate beginners about industry standard design rules.
+This example was put together by me with intend to educate beginners and enthusiasts.